245 elephant deaths in Odisha in last 3 years | Law-Order

 A total of 39 tusks, one tiger hide and nine tiger nails were recovered from the accused, he said.

-The minister said that no tiger was killed in Odisha forest during the last three years.
+The minister said that no tiger was killed in any Odisha forest during the last three years.

+Amat said the state government has set up anti-poaching camps and formed special squads to protect tigers and their habitats.

 Official sources said that poachers were arrested from Angul, Balasore, Mayurbhanj, Boudh, Cuttack, Deogarh, Kalahandi, Keonjhar and Subarnapur districts during the last three years.